 The Wilkins Rogers Company acquired the property in 1967 and operated it until 2020.
 Today, the complex remains a contributing property in the Ellicott’s Mills Historic District, which was listed in the National Register of Historic Places in 1976.

-The historic Wilkins Rogers complex will be redeveloped into a mixed-use project called Ellicott Mill consisting of apartments, a restaurant overlooking the Patapsco River, retail space, a swimming pool, modern amenities and parking garage.
+The historic Wilkins Rogers complex will be redeveloped into a mixed-use project called Ellicott Mill consisting of apartments, a restaurant overlooking the Patapsco River, retail space, a swimming pool, modern amenities and a parking garage.
 The project will maintain its historic character with rehab to the main mill building, as well as other contributing buildings and a railroad trestle.
 Ellicott Mill is within walking distance to downtown Ellicott City and is conveniently located between Baltimore and DC.

 The $85 million revitalization of Ellicott Mill was supported in part by NTCIC through an equity investment in the $10 million Federal Historic Tax Credits generated by the project, $3 million in State Historic Tax Credits, and a $7 million bridge loan.